Chimney Safety WeekPosted

-This week (September 7th- 13th) marks national Chimney Safety Week and fire officers are encouragingresidents to keep basic fire safety advice in mind before lighting their fires for the first time this autumn.
+This week (September 4th- 10th) marks national Chimney Safety Week and fire officers are encouraging residents to keep basic fire safety advice in mind before lighting their fires for the first time this autumn.

-Most chimney fires are preventable - North Wales Fire and Rescue Service was called to 217 chimney fires last year, which was a slight increase from the 212 attended in the previous 12 months.
+Most chimney fires are preventable - North Wales Fire and Rescue Service was called to 151 chimney fires last year.

-Stuart Millington, Senior Fire Safety Manager for North Wales Fire and Rescue Service, explains: “It is unfortunate that there was a slight increase in chimney fires last year.
-However, considering this has decreased significantly from 319 during 2012-2013, it is good to see that the fire safety message we’re promoting is a long lasting one.
+Stuart Millington, Senior Fire Safety Manager for North Wales Fire and Rescue Service explains: “We have seen a reduction in the number of chimney fires we have attended over the last two years and it is good to see that the long lasting fire safety messages we promoted were effective.

 To keep as safe as possible from chimney fires in the home, Stuart is issuing the following advice: